A Simple Procedure To Help With Speech And Dental Health

 A Frenectomy Remedies Tongue-Tie

-When someone is tongue-tied, Dr. may recommend to cut back the frenum a little bit.
+When someone is tongue-tied, our doctors may recommend cutting back the frenum a little bit.
 This is called a lingual frenectomy.
 It’s a common and simple procedure that can be done right here in our practice.
-Whether you’re an adult who wants to un-tie your tongue or a lingual frenectomy has been recommended for your child, Dr. would like to give you an idea of what to expect from this procedure.
+Whether you’re an adult who wants to untie your tongue or a lingual frenectomy has been recommended for your child, our doctors would like to give you an idea of what to expect from this procedure.
 It may sound intimidating, but it’s actually very simple.
 The frenum doesn’t have nerves or muscle; it’s simply a connective tissue like an earlobe.
 The procedure usually takes under 10 minutes, and most patients feel fully recovered within the hour.

 Put Your Tongue-Tied Days Behind You At Dental Partners of Vero Beach

-Dr. would like you to know a lingual frenectomy is nothing to be nervous about.
+We would like you to know a lingual frenectomy is nothing to be nervous about.
 If you think a lingual frenectomy may help you or a family member, let us know!
-Give us a call at 772.569.4118 or email us with any questions regarding a lingual frenectomy.
+Give us a call at (772) 569-4118 or email us with any questions regarding a lingual frenectomy.